ChrisBAshton/inline-cacher/README.md

 Improve performance by caching inline styles.
 The best of both worlds!

+This is an NPM implementation of the [Inline Cache methodology](https://github.com/ChrisBAshton/inline-cache).

 ## How does it work?

 InlineCacher looks for all inline `<style>` tags on the page and stores their contents in localStorage.
 It then sets a cookie so that the server can detect subsequent page requests and avoid rendering the inline styles again.
 On subsequent pages, InlineCacher injects the cached styles into the page.